A Collection of Code Snippets in as Many Programming Languages as Possible

 If you read the Hello World in Java tutorial, then this probably looks very similar.
 In fact, C# shares a lot of the same look and feel as Java.
 With that being the case, I’ll only highlight the major pieces here.

 Before we can print, we have to create a class.
 Inside our class, we declare the main method.
-And inside our main method, we run our print command.
+Inside our main method, we run our print command.
 The syntax and core libraries are a little different, but it feels eerily similar to Java.

 Perhaps the easiest way to run this solution would be to open up an online C# compiler.
 Just copy the code from above and drop it into the editor before hitting run.